MZanggl/flooent/README.md

 ## Numbers

+You have access to [everything from the native Number object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number).

 #### times

 Executes callback for number of base values' times and returns an array with the result of each iteration.